Judy Bailey : Represented Artist

 - Browse events featuring music by Judy Bailey

-In the 1970s, Bailey began teaching in the newly established jazz studies program at the Sydney Conservatorium of Music while also resident pianist for the ABC Radio program Kindergarten.
+In the seventies, Judy began teaching in the newly established jazz studies program at the Sydney Conservatorium of Music while also resident pianist for the ABC Radio program Kindergarten.
 During this time, she also introduced music and movement programs for young children at Currambena and Lane Cove West Primary Schools.
-She was appointed musical director (jazz) for the successful Bennelong series at the Sydney Opera House and travelled with her quartet to Southeast Asia on the first of three overseas concert tours organised by Musica Viva.
+She was also appointed musical director (jazz) for the immensely successful Bennelong series at the Sydney Opera House and travelled with her quartet to Southeast Asia on the first of three overseas concert tours organised by Musica Viva.

-The 1980s and 1990s saw more performing, composing, teaching, recording and touring.
-Judy Bailey also became musical director for the Sydney Youth Jazz Ensemble association, an umbrella organisation for a big band known as the Jazz Connection (now Judy Bailey's Jazz Connection).
+The eighties and nineties saw more performing, composing, teaching, recording and touring, while Judy also became musical director for the Sydney Youth Jazz Ensemble Association, an umbrella organisation for a big band known as the Jazz Connection.